Fast Transport on Request: new alternative intercity transport

 Experience of privacy

-Hidden conflict between authority and personal au
+Hidden conflict between authority and personal autonomy.

-ion of governmental policy to discourage car driving and to promote public transportation.
+In this way, automobility is experienced as a continuing rejection of governmental policy to discourage car driving and to promote public transportation.

-Transport “new style” scores on aspects such as avail
+Transport “new style” scores on aspects such as availability, speed, comfort, and social integration.

 Changing over must be avoided